Skip to content

 Hrafnkels saga trail

-Hrafnkell's Saga Freysgoði takes place in East Iceland and recounts the conflicts between chieftains in the 10th century.
-Hrafnkell's farm in Fljótsdal is named so because Hrafnkell lived there for a time.
-Not far from the town, there is a historical sign that is part of a historical trail that can be followed over Fljótsdalsheiði and down to Hrafnkelsdal.
+Hrafnkell's Saga Freysgoði is set in East Iceland and tells the story of conflicts between chieftains in the 10th century.
+Hrafnkell’s farm in Fljótsdalur is named after Hrafnkell, who lived there for a period.
+Not far from the town, you can find a historical sign marking part of a heritage trail that leads across Fljótsdalsheiði and down into Hrafnkelsdalur, allowing visitors to follow in the footsteps of the saga’s characters.

 Ranaskógur woods